 When gynecological oncologists develop treatment plans for their ovarian cancer patients, they may use local treatments like surgery or radiation therapy—which target only the tumors—or systemic treatments, which consist of drug treatments that can work on cancer cells anywhere in the body.
 Examples of systemic therapies are:

 Usually, the oncologist will strategically combine these therapies based on the following:

 The American Cancer Society gathers data from the National Cancer Institute (NCI) and uses it to calculate “5-year relative survival rates.”
 These figures represent survival rates for distinct types and stages of ovarian cancer.
-To illustrate what the numbers mean, consider a 75 percent 5-year relative rate.
+To illustrate what the numbers mean, consider a 75% 5-year relative rate.

 Based on NCI data from 2008-2014, the 5-year relative survival rates for invasive epithelial ovarian cancer are as follows:

 In the simplest terms, ovarian cancer can be treated and even cured.
-Cure rates are much higher in cases where the ovarian cancer is in its early stages and has not spread outside the ovary.
+Cure rates are much higher in cases where ovarian cancer is in its early stages and has not spread outside the ovary.

 You may be able to file a product liability lawsuit for ovarian cancer caused by talcum powder.
 Product liability arises from the duty that manufacturers have to assume accountability for their products and any injury they may cause.
 When their products are harmful to users and cause injury, these companies are liable for damages.

 When talcum powder product manufacturers became aware of the inherent risks of talc—information was made available in the 1970s for mesothelioma risks and the early 1980s for ovarian cancer—and failed to warn the public of this danger, they entrenched themselves deep within a position of liability for injuries resulting from consumers’ use of the products.